 Program Director: Professor Laura C. Dávalos

-The Bridge Program begins on a Sunday, five days before the start of Trinity’s main first year orientation.
+The Bridge Program begins on a Wednesday, three days before the start of Trinity’s main first year orientation.
 A welcome team with grocery carts and lots of enthusiasm will be on hand to help students sign in and unload their cars.
 Before saying goodbyes that evening, family and friends are included in a welcome orientation, a meal, and activities.

-During the Bridge Orientation week, students in the program will become familiar with the campus and all its resources, meet and engage with some of their college professors and staff, learn some college survival skills, and participate in team-building activities.
-By the time the rest of the first year students arrive on Friday and First Year Forum activities begin, they will have already developed friendships and support systems that will give them a confidence-boosting advantage in adjusting to campus life.
+During the Bridge Orientation, students in the program will become familiar with the campus and all its resources, meet and engage with some of their college professors and staff and learn some college survival skills.
+By the time the rest of the first year students arrive on Friday and Thrive activities begin, they will have already developed friendships and support systems that will give them a confidence-boosting advantage in adjusting to campus life.

 Professor Laura C. Dávalos